Quark, lepton and right-handed neutrino production via inflation: Standard Model fermion and right-handed neutrino production via inflation

 where $ {\rho_h}_0$ is the initial energy density of the condensate at $a_0$.
 The decay happens quite quickly, within an ${\cal O}$(10)-fold increase of the scale factor \cite{Enqvist:2015sua}.
 The neutrino share of the initial condensate energy is controlled by the branching ratio

 which gives the right ballpark estimate for our purposes.
-Note that the decay $h \rightarrow \nu_L \nu_R$ is efficient only for i.e. when the neutrinos are lighter than the Higgs.\footnote{For heavier neutrinos, the decay is exponentially suppressed and proceeds via the higher harmonics of the oscillating Higgs field.}
+Note that the decay $h \rightarrow \nu_L \nu_R$ is efficient only for i.e. when the neutrinos are lighter than the Higgs.\footnote{For heavier neutrinos, the decay is exponentially suppressed and proceeds via the higher harmonics of the oscillating Higgs field.
+In this case, non-perturbative fermion production effects \cite{Greene:1998nh} can be significant. }

 The initial Higgs condensate energy density is given by the Starobinsky-Yokoyama result \cite{Starobinsky:1994bd},

 and scales as $a^{-4}$ after the condensate starts oscillating.
 The number density of the produced neutrinos can be estimated by taking the average energy of the produced quanta to be given by the effective Higgs mass (see e.g., \cite{Ichikawa:2008ne,Koutroulis:2023fgp}),